alan-turing-institute/whatwhat/README.md

 For extensive usage options, do `dune exec -- whatwhat --help`, or `dune exec -- whatwhat <COMMAND> --help` for the subcommands.

  - `dune exec -- whatwhat`: Report errors for projects on the four main columns of the issue tracker.
 Print output to terminal.
+ - `dune exec -- whatwhat init`: Sets up the secrets and config files from a template.
  - `dune exec -- whatwhat --notify github`: Same as above, but additionally post GitHub comments on all of those issues.
  - `dune exec -- whatwhat project [NUM|NAME]`: Print an overview of a project, as specified by its GitHub issue number, or a (sub)string of its title.
  - `dune exec -- whatwhat person [NAME]`: Print an overview of a person, as specified by their name or GitHub username (a substring is fine).